isabella232/Apprenda-ACI-Integration/README.md

 ```
 kubectl apply -f aci-containers.yaml
 ```
+6. Install ```/etc/kubernetes/pki/ca.crt``` on all Windows application and web nodes as a local computer trusted system root
+7. Add the cluster to Apprenda using the Clouds page in the SOC

+## Adding Kubernetes to Apprenda

 ## Integration Installation
 *These steps take place on the LM node unless specified otherwise.
 These steps require the Apprenda SDK on the LM node.*
 1. Run ```GenerateCertificate.ps1``` to generate the credentials-encrypting certificate
-2. Copy the certificate created by step 2 and ```ProvisionNode.ps1``` to each Windows app and web node
+2. Copy the certificate created by step 1 and ```ProvisionNode.ps1``` to each Windows application and web node
-3. Run ```ProvisionNode.ps1``` on each Windows app and web node
+3. Run ```ProvisionNode.ps1``` on each Windows application and web node to import the certificate, grant the AD account read access to the private key, and grant "Log on as service" to the AD account
     * Pass the prerequisite AD account credentials to the script
-    * This will import the certificate, grant the AD account read access to the private key, and grant "Log on as service" to the AD account
 4. Run ```CustomizeArchive.ps1``` to embed the AD account credentials in the archive
-6. Run ```ConfigureApprenda.ps1```
+6. Run ```ConfigureApprenda.ps1``` to create and promote the APIC Proxy application, create all the necessary custom properties, and create the APIC Proxy bootstrapper
     * Pass the optional credentials to the script to save them in the database
     * Pass the optional consumed or provided services to add them as options to the respective custom property
-    * This will create and promote the APIC Proxy application, create all the necessary custom properties, and create the APIC Proxy bootstrapper

 ## Verification
 1. Launch the APIC Proxy UI and verify that credentials are configured for APIC and Kubernetes
-2. Review the log (/log) and verify that the service is watching for changes to replica sets
+2. Review the APIC Proxy log (/log) and verify that the service is watching for changes to replica sets
 3. Create a new application using the provided ```connectivity-pod.yaml```
 4. Promote the application to sandbox
 5. Use APIC to verify that an ANP, EPG, contract, and filter were created
-6. Verify that the Connectivity Pod web UI can be accessed by launching the application from the developer portal
+6. Verify that the Connectivity Pod UI can be accessed by launching the application from the developer portal
-7. Use the Connectivity Pod web UI to verify connectivity with external resources
+7. Use the Connectivity Pod UI to verify connectivity with external resources
 8. Demote the application
 9. Use APIC to verify that the ANP, EPG, contract, and filter were removed

 ## Usage
 ![Component Custom Properties](/images/component-custom-properties.png)

 The integration provides the following kubernetes-specific component custom properties to developers.
 These custom properties direct automatic ACI configuration on application promotion.
-ACI objects created by the integration will automatically be removed on application demotion or deletion.
-An application must be patched or promoted for any changes to the custom properties to take effect.
+ACI objects created by the integration for an application are automatically removed on demotion or deletion.
+An application must be patched or promoted for any changes to custom properties to take effect.
 1. **APIC Tenant** - Used for specifying the tenant to configure in APIC.
 This must coincide with the cluster that the developer's application will be deployed to.
 2. **Application Ports** - Used for specifying the set of ports and protocols over which the developer's application will accept traffic.
 Each entry must be supplied in the format: name/port/protocol ([a-z0-9-]+/1-65535|unspecified/tcp|udp|icmp|unspecified). "unspecified" may be used as a wildcard for the port and/or protocol.
 The port must be set to "unspecified" when the protocol is ICMP or unspecified.
 3. **Apprenda Network** - Used for specifying the group of applications that will be allowed access to the developer's application.
 Selecting "Common" will result in the application being added to the "kube-default" EPG.